 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 The contact form on this site asks for your name and email.
+(No they don’t!
+I’ve taken the form off.
+The children can have fun wasting somebody elses time!)
 This is kept on my personal computer only as long as any dialogue continues after which it will be deleted.
 I may build an opt-in into the contact form so you can say if you wish to be notified when I publish a new blog, or when I have completed a new painting.
 If having opted in you want to opt-out drop me a line and I’ll delete you as a contact.